-- 4. Use the navigation key to highlight the entry mode that you wish to use, or press (as) to exit the pop-up menu.

-- Once you've finished entering details for the Count Down event, press

-■.
-You're prompted to enter a time and date for the scheduled event.

-- Enter the time and date using the keypad.

-- Press for P.M when A is highlighted.

-- Press for A.M when P is highlighted.

-- Press of to store the event.
+- Use the navigation key to highlight the entry mode that you want to use, or press it to exit the pop-up menu. - Once you've finished entering details for the Count Down event, press .
+You're prompted to enter a time and date for the scheduled event. - 6.
+Enter the time and date using the keypad. - Press For P.M when A is highlighted. - Press provide for A.M when P is highlighted. - 7.
+Press control to store the event.

-Review, add, edit, and erase Count Down events
+Review, add, edit, and erase count down events

 Review scheduled Count Down events to determine how much time remains between the current time/date and any event that you've scheduled.
-You can also add another event, or edit and erase previously scheduled events.
+You can also add another event, edit, or erase previously scheduled events.

-- 1. In standby mode, press the left soft key ((i)) Menu, then press (5m), (6m) for Count Down. - Any stored Count Down events appear in the display.
-The event scheduled closest to the current date appears first in the display. - Event details, including the days, hours, and minutes left until the occurrence of the scheduled event appear in the display.
-The day, date, and time of the scheduled event appear in the bottom of the display. - 3.
-Press the left soft key (() Option while viewing your memos.
+- 1. In standby mode, press the left soft key () Menu, then press , for Count Down. - 2.
+Any stored Count Down events appear in the display.
+The event scheduled closest to the current date appears first in the display.

+Event details, including the days, hours, and minutes left until the scheduled event occurs also displays.
+The day, date, and time of the scheduled event appear in the bottom of the display.
+Press the left soft key () Option while viewing your memos.
 A pop-up menu with the options listed in the following table appears in the display.